Example configuration.yaml entry sensor: platform: sabnzbd host: YOUR_SABNZBD_HOST api_key: YOUR_API_KEY monitored_variables: - 'current_status' - 'speed' - 'queue_size' - 'queue_remaining' - 'disk_size' - 'disk_free'

 - disk_free: Free disk space at the storage location

-Note that this will create sensors under the name ‘sab’ and NOT ‘sabnzbd’ as follows:
+Note that this will create the following sensors:

 As always, you can determine the names of sensors by looking at the dev-state page